jamesrequa/Facial-Keypoint-Detection/README.md

 ### Data

 I am using the facial keypoints detection dataset from Kaggle.
-The training and test set are already uploaded to the subdirectory `data`.
+If you'd like to re-train the model, you'll need to first download the training/test sets and place them in the subdirectory `data`.

 #### Step 1:  Face detection and Eye detection